MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshooting-input-parameters-scom-managed-instance.md

 **Resolution:**

 1. Check the DNS Server IP, and ensure that DNS Server is up and running.
-2. Ensure that the VNet which is being used for SCOM Managed Instance creation has line-of-sight to the DNS Server.
+2. Ensure that the VNet, which is being used for SCOM Managed Instance creation has line-of-sight to the DNS Server.

 ### Issue: Unable to connect to the storage account to download SCOM Managed Instance product bits